farirurero/Okaeri-File/README.md

 - Thanks To Dan For His Awsome [Libary](https://github.com/pyrogram/pyrogram)
 - Thanks To [CodeXBotz](https://github.com/CodeXBotz/File-Sharing-Bot)
 - Thanks To [File-Sharing-Man](https://github.com//mrismanaziz/File-Sharing-Man)
+- Thanks To [Wahyu213]

-[Okaeri-File](https://github.com/Wahyu213/Okaeri-File/) is Free Software: You can use, study share and improve it at your will.
+[Okaeri-File](https://github.com/farirurero/Okaeri-File/) is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the